 There are tourist busses operating between the main tourist destinations, but in the north of the island, there is limited public transportation.
 The most common way for tourists to move around is by taxi or private car.
 We can organize a transfer from the airport or a pickup from somewhere on the island.
 The drive from Denpasar to Bondalem is around three hours across the inner part of the island, with majestic views passing rice fields and volcanoes.

 In Indonesia, giving tips is not compulsory but much appreciated.
-A guideline could be

 The national prefix for Indonesia is 0062.
 Prepaid SIM-cards for the Indonesian mobile network can widely be bought, even with internet data package.